Elvis Presley Never Sang 1 of His Favorite Songs Correctly Due to a Psychological Quirk

 ‘Are You Lonesome Tonight’ was too hard for Elvis to sing

-One of Presley’s biggest hits was the melancholy tune “Are You Lonesome Tonight.” but according to 710 Keel, he couldn’t sing it correctly in a live performance.
+One of Presley’s biggest hits was the melancholy tune “Are You Lonesome Tonight.”
+However, according to 710 Keel, he couldn’t sing it correctly in a live performance.
 In about 12 recordings of him in concert, he makes significant mistakes in the same part of the song.

 The troublesome portion Presley couldn’t manage was the spoken bridge, where the lyrics shift from the person the song is about to the singer himself.
 As Presley tried to sing lines like “honey, you lied when you said that you loved me,” he fumbled the words and lost his composure.
 Sometimes he started laughing, and other times he even cried.